elliswmartin/renamer/README.md

 2. Add `renamer.py` and your image files to be renamed into the `/Desktop/rename` folder.
 If you do not have a `done` subfolder, one will be created automatically during processing.

 3. Add file names to a spreadsheet with Column A containing only the original file names (not column title) and Column B similarly containing the new file names.
 The length of each column must match.
 Save or download spreadsheet as `rename.csv`.
+Example sheet setup:

 <p align="center">
   <img src="https://github.com/elliswmartin/renamer/blob/main/csv_example.png" />